ryanklee/LLM-Workflow-Director/docs/testing_best_practices.md

 9.2.
 Mocking and Stubbing:
    - Use unittest.mock or pytest-mock to replace slow external calls with fast, controlled responses.
    - Implement mock servers (e.g., using the responses library) to simulate API responses.
+   - Create a MockClaudeClient class to simulate Claude API responses without making actual API calls.

 9.3.
 Parameterized Testing:
    - Use pytest.mark.parametrize to combine similar tests and reduce setup/teardown overhead.
+   - Implement parameterized tests for different input scenarios, model selections, and error conditions.

 9.4.
 Efficient Setup and Teardown:
    - Utilize pytest fixtures for efficient setup and teardown operations.
    - Consider session-scoped fixtures for expensive setup operations that can be reused across multiple tests.
+   - Implement a fixture for creating a mocked ClaudeManager instance.

 9.5.
 Parallel Test Execution:
-   - Use pytest-xdist to run tests in parallel when appropriate.
+   - Use pytest-xdist to run tests in parallel: pytest -n auto
+   - Ensure tests are designed to be independent and can run concurrently.

 9.6.
 Test Data Management:
    - Use smaller datasets for tests where possible.